 Higher Cost Lower Risk Options

-I would recommend booking Ghibli Museum tickets through Klook.
-This is also the booking option I would choose to use and the reason for this opinion is maximum flexibility.
+I would recommend booking Ghibli Museum tours through Klook.
+This is also the booking option I would choose to use, and the reason for this opinion is maximum flexibility.

-Click here to book Ghibli Museum Tickets through Klook
+Click here to book Ghibli Museum Tours through Klook

 Klook Short Tour (including Inokashira Park Walking Tour and Ghibli Museum Tickets